jacekk024/Client-Server-App/README.md

 ## TO DO

-- [x] Correct .Net Remoting - Use appernt connection between server and client - .Net Remoting listener fullfill for set of connection
+- [done] Correct .Net Remoting - Use appernt connection between server and client - .Net Remoting listener fullfill for set of connection
+- Many UDP clients sending data at the same time
+- new option for ping - ping [bytes-to-server] [bytes-from-server] [how-many-time]
+- new communicators gRPC,Bluetooth etc.
+- Decrease usage of processor
+- Rewrite configuration file (OOP)